FuelLabs/sway-standards/standards/src_6/README.md

 `caller` has called the `withdraw()` method sending `burned_shares` shares in exchange for `withdrawn_amount` assets of the `underlying_asset` Asset from the subvault of `vault_sub_id` to the receiver `receiver`.

-The `Withdraw` struct MUST be logged whenever shares are redeemed for assets via the `withdraw()` method
+The `Withdraw` struct MUST be logged whenever shares are redeemed for assets via the `withdraw()` method.

 The `Withdraw` log SHALL have the following fields.